 HH: I try to write about real experiences I’m going through, and a lot of the time I’m trying to work out how I feel about certain things.
 Sitting down to write this song was a bit like a therapy session for me; I was trying to make sense of a relationship that seemed to be losing momentum and going a bit stale.
 I try to write as honestly as possible, as I feel that people latch on to the little personal details.

-MB: You recently covered Radiohead’s “Fake Plastic Trees” stating it was one of your dad’s favorite songs, and so an inspiration for you.
+MB: You recently covered Radiohead’s “Fake Plastic Trees” stating it was one of your dad’s favorite songs, and therefore an inspiration for you.
 What other musicians have inspired you over the years?

 MB: You’re such a strong lyricist and songwriter.
 How do you decide how a song should sound sonically?